 Related Reading: 15 Signs Of Emotional Neglect In A Marriage

-Of course, this does not mean that you accept belittling behaviour in any way.
+Belittling comments can impact your psyche so seeking professional help is a good idea.
+Skilled and experienced counselors on Bonobology’s panel of experts are always here for you.
+Drop in any time you wish!
+Of course, this does not mean that you accept belittling behavior in any way.
 On the contrary, it means you need to call it out even more strongly.
-Equip yourself with strength and even your partner won’t be able to palm off his shortcomings on to you.
+Equip yourself with strength and even your partner won’t be able to palm off his shortcomings onto you.

-Belittling behaviour is very common at the workplace between colleagues or superiors.
-But in relationships, it is very tricky to negotiate it.
-Sometimes, this is so matter-of-fact that you even fail to notice that your husband or partner is trying to bring you down.
-More than a lack of love, it might be a sign of entitlement and hidden feelings of inadequacy that propels such behaviour.
-There are two keys to handle this – self-development and self-implosion.
-The choice is yours.
+Belittling behavior is very common in the workplace between colleagues or superiors.
+But in relationships, it is very tricky to negotiate.
+Sometimes, this is so matter-of-fact that you fail to notice that your partner is trying to bring you down.
+More than a lack of love, it might be a sign of entitlement and hidden feelings of inadequacy that propel such behavior.
+There are two keys to handling this – self-development or self-implosion.
+After that, the choice is yours.